 \section{Discussion}

-In this paper we study a two-parameter family of relative entropies, which we call the $\alpha$-$z$-relative R\'enyi entropies ($\alpha$-$z$-RRE), from which all other known relative entropies (or divergences) can be derived.
-This family provides a unifying framework for the analysis of properties of the different relative entropies arising in quantum information theory, such as the quantum relative entropy, the quantum R\'enyi divergences ($\alpha$-QRD), and the quantum relative R\'enyi entropies.
-In particular, the data-processing inequality (DPI) for these quantities follows directly from DPI of the $\alpha$-$z$-RRE for suitable values of the parameters $\alpha$ and $z$.
+In this paper we studied a two-parameter family of relative entropies, which we call the $\alpha$-$z$-R\'enyi relative entropies ($\alpha$-$z$-RRE), from which all other known relative entropies (or divergences) can be derived.
+This family provides a unifying framework for the analysis of properties of the different relative entropies arising in quantum information theory, such as the quantum relative entropy, the $\alpha$-quantum R\'enyi divergences ($\alpha$-QRD), and the $\alpha$-quantum R\'enyi relative entropies.
+We have shown that the $\alpha$-$z$-RRE satisfies the data-processing inequality (DPI) for suitable values of the parameters $\alpha$ and $z$.

-The $\alpha$-QRD (or ``sandwiched'' relative R\'enyi entropy), which is a special case of the $\alpha$-$z$-RRE, has been the focus of much research of late.
-We study another special case of the $\alpha$-$z$-RRE, which we denote as $\widehat D_\alpha$ (and informally call the \emph{reverse sandwiched relative R\'enyi entropy}).
+The $\alpha$-QRD (or sandwiched R\'enyi relative entropy), which is a special case of the $\alpha$-$z$-RRE, has been the focus of much research of late.
+We have studied another special case of the $\alpha$-$z$-RRE, which we denote as $\widehat D_\alpha$ (and informally call the \emph{reverse sandwiched R\'enyi relative entropy}).
 It satisfies DPI for $\alpha \le 1/2$, and we obtain an interesting closed expression for it in the limit $\alpha \to 1$.

-Our analysis leads to some interesting open questions: (i) Does the $\alpha$-$z$-RRE satisfy DPI in the orange regions of the $\alpha$-$z$-plane of Figure~1? (ii) Is the trace functional of the $\alpha$-$z$-RRE convex in the orange regions of Figure~2? (iii) Operational relevance of the $\alpha$-QRD for $\alpha\ge1$ has been established in quantum hypothesis testing \cite{milan2}, and in the context of the second laws of quantum thermodynamics \cite{thermo}.
-This raises the following question.
+Our analysis leads to some interesting open questions: (i) Does the $\alpha$-$z$-RRE satisfy DPI in the orange regions of the $\alpha$-$z$-plane of Figure~1?
+In other words, is the trace functional of the $\alpha$-$z$-RRE convex in the orange regions of Figure~2? (ii) Operational relevance of the $\alpha$-QRD for $\alpha\ge1$ has been established in quantum hypothesis testing \cite{milan2}, and in the context of the second laws of quantum thermodynamics \cite{thermo}.
 Does $\widehat{D}_\alpha$ also have operational interpretations in quantum information theory (for $0 \le \alpha \le 1/2$) (other than those arising through the symmetry relation (\ref{eq:hatsymm}))?